Hwasong-15

-The Hwasong-15 (Note: Also known as Hwasongpho-15 and KN-22 under the United States naming convention.) is an intercontinental ballistic missile developed by North Korea.
+The Hwasong-15 (Note: Also known as Hwasongpho-15 and KN-22 under the United States naming convention.) is a North Korean road-mobile, liquid-fueled intercontinental ballistic missile.
 First test-fired on 28 November 2017, it is the first ballistic missile developed by North Korea that is theoretically capable of reaching all of the United States' mainland.

 Design

 Missile

 Judged from images released by North Korea, the Hwasong-15 is 22.5 m in length, 2.4 m wide and has a body mass of about 72000 kg.
+It is longer and wider than Hwasong-14 by 2 m and 0.4-0.8 m, respectively.

 Based on its trajectory and distance, the missile would have a range of more than 13000 km – more than enough to reach Washington D.C. and the rest of the United States, albeit, according to the Union of Concerned Scientists, probably with a reduced payload.
 Several important US allies, including the United Kingdom, France and Australia, also lie within the missile's theoretical range, which covers most of Earth's land masses except South America, the Caribbean, and the majority of Antarctica.
 However, in the first flight, North Korea fired Hwasong-15 using lofted trajectory, in which the missile can reach nearly 4500 km apogee, but also has a reduced range of 950 km.

 The different densities of different casing materials and explosive mechanisms (e.g. metallic-based conventional explosives tend to be several times heavier than a corresponding volume of organic explosives) make accurately estimating warhead payload based on images alone very difficult, if not impossible.
 Based on the limited information available, the Union of Concerned Scientists did conclude that equipping the missile with a normal-sized payload would likely reduce the overall range.